lmarcelli/minieuso_cpu/README.md

 A 32 bit CRC is calculated for each CPU_RUN file prior to adding the CpuFileTrailer (the last 10 bytes).
 This CRC is appended to each CPU_RUN file as part of the CpuFileTrailer.

+3. The CPU_RUN_HV file format

+This file also has a fixed size and is used to store information on the HV status at the end of a run.
+This information is additional and complementary to that stored inside the ZYNQ_PACKETS.

 ## Backwards compatibility
 Stable ersions of the software used in previous integration tests of the Mini-EUSO instrument are stored in the following branches named after the integration date.
 The current stable version of the software is in the ```master``` branch.